-A Pediatric Dental Specialist provides comprehensive preventative care and therapeutic oral health care to infant and children through adolescence, including those with special health care needs.
-Pediatric dentists have successfully completed an additional two-year advanced educational program providing them with special skills and knowledge beyond that of a general dentist
+A Pediatric Dental Specialist provides comprehensive preventative care and therapeutic oral health care to infants and children through adolescence, including those with special health care needs.
+Pediatric dentists have completed an additional two-year advanced educational program providing them with special skills and knowledge beyond that of a general dentist

 Yes.
 Please arrive 10-15 minutes early to fill out any remaining patient forms.